blaisep/tahoe-lafs/docs/examples/7-magicfolder.rst

 The magic folder service should be able to connect to the storage node.

 you should see something like::

     2024-09-19T16:00:47-0400 Completed initial Magic Folder setup
     2024-09-19T16:00:47-0400 Connected to 1 storage-servers

-Prepare the magic folder content for syncing
+Prepare the magic folder content for synching
 =============================================